micheleandreoli/lepton/README.md

 1. install kvm
 2. run
-   -  go 9this will rebuild the root filesystem)
+   -  go this will rebuild the root filesystem)
    -  vnc.sh or boot.sh